 These lessons would be perfect for kindergarten classroom or even early childhood classroom.
 Great things can be learned by conducting simple activities and practicing foundational skills.

 One of the benefits of classifying flowers is that as the growing season goes on, the types of flowers will change.
-If you do an activity in the spring, you can repeat it again in the summer for an entirely new experience.
+If you do an activity in the spring, you can repeat it again in the summer for an entirely new experience!

 - At least 6 flowers of different colors and sizes

-- Basket or jar to collect and hold flowers
+- Basket or jar

 - Color Cards